 In 2016, Millepied was the subject of the Documentary “Reset”, the film follows Millepied in the making of his first new ballet during his tenure as Director of the Paris Opera Ballet.

 In July 2016, Benjamin came back full time atL.A Dance Project as its Artistic Director.
 Mr Millepied is committed to creating a company with a new artistic and economic model, something he feels is an important matter in this current time.
-LADP is the ideal platform for him to foster his vision for dance in the 21st Century.
-In April 2017, LADP announced moving into a new home in Downtown L.A, with its own performance space.
+LADP is the ideal platform for him to foster his vision for dance.
+In April 2017, LADP announced moving into a new home in Downtown L.A which includes its own performance space.